freerange/cotech-presentation/presentation.md

 # Identify neglected cards

-- Weekly
+- Frequency: Weekly
-- Identify cards with no recent activity
+- Goal: Identify cards with no recent activity
-- Move cards to the Discussing list
+- Action: Move cards to the Discussing list

 ^
 - Task assigned by Harmonia